Book Clinic Appointment with Dr. Shalabh

 • Smoking causes ear infection that leads to such complications,

 Ear infection or ear discharge can thus get caused due to some reasons, and hence proper prevention can help in staying away from it.
 But in case if you suffer from such causes, it is necessary to visit the doctor without any further delays.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 Whether it is for kids or adults, an ear infection can be of great discomfort and intense pain.
 The pain can also be because of an excess amount of wax in the ear.
 If it is so, then after cleaning off the wax, the discomfort may go off.
 But there can also be times when the pain is due to an infection.
 In this case, it is an ideal thought to visit a doctor.
 But before visiting a doctor, if the pain arises in the middle of the night suddenly, there are some things that can be done to ease out the pain.